-Georgia Tech took home seven VFF awards in 2015.
-Our 2015 winners are shown in the picture below, along with AHS advisor Dr. Marilyn Smith.
+Georgia Tech took home 4 VFF awards in 2018: Chams Eddine Mballo (AE), Brian Eberle (ME) Max-Daniel Sokollek (AE), Nicholson Koukpaizan (AE) (not shown).
+Our 2018 winners are shown in the picture, along with AHS advisor Dr. Marilyn Smith, and advisor of students Prof J.V.R.
+Prasad and Prof Jon Rogers.
+Not shown is Prof Dimitri Mavris.
 All of our winners since 1977 are also listed at the following link, including current GTAE professor, Dr. J.V.R.
 Prasad!

 The Lichten Competition is an annual competition, open to all members of AHS International who have not previously presented the results of their work at a regional, national, or international conference.
 Georgia Tech students have the opportunity to participate in the Southeast Region Lichten Competition for a chance to compete in the National Lichten Competition.
 The national winner is awarded a $1500 travel stipend to the AHS Forum, plus hotel accommodations, free Forum registration, and an additional $500 stipend.
 More information about the Lichten Competition.

-Georgia Tech students have won the Southeast Region Lichten competition on numerous occasions, most recently Kevin Jacobson in 2015 on his work relative to Advanced Hybrid-CFD Techniques with Non-Contiguous Grids.
+Georgia Tech students have won the Southeast Region Lichten competition on numerous occasions, most recently Aarohi Shah in 2018 on her work titled: Closed Loop Approach to Structural Health Monitoring for Critical Rotorcraft Components.
 Previous winners of the Southeast Lichten Competition from Georgia Tech are listed below.

 Kevin Jacobson (2015)